Issue 606

 I responded to this piece some time ago but the editors chose to censor the opinions of any critics to their very own self-styled, narcissistic little Carrie Bradshaw columnist.
 So here is my response in full...

-Whilst an interesting piece I couldn't help but note the glaring contradiction contained within
+Whilst an interesting piece I couldn't help but note the glaring contradiction

 The